-Mr. Perkinson keeps clients updated regarding the latest regulatory developments and litigation trends so that they can make informed decisions for their compensation and employee benefit programs.
+He keeps clients updated regarding the latest regulatory developments and litigation trends so that they can make informed decisions for their compensation and employee benefit programs.

-He was named one of Triangle's “40 Under 40” in 2016 by Triangle Business Journal.
+Sterling was named one of Triangle's “40 Under 40” in 2016 by Triangle Business Journal.

 Advised clients on full termination of pension plan and lift-out transaction of another pension plan, including putting in place appropriate fiduciary structures, obtaining IRS and PBGC approvals, preparing participant communications, and reviewing and selecting insurers for terminal funding annuities.

 Assisted a large U.S. company in reviewing the international retirement programs of its non-U.S. affiliates in order to devise a plan design that harmonized benefits of its U.S. employees on temporary or long-term overseas assignments, as well as non-U.S. employees on U.S. assignments.

 Obtained Department of Labor approval for corrections for clients that had improperly charged expenses of company personnel to 401(k) and pension plans over a period of seven years.
 Counseled the company in connection with the fiduciary and prohibited transaction implications, and the design of an effective system ensuring that only appropriate expenses were charged to the plans going forward.